w3f/polkadot-wiki/docs/general/ledger.md

 Here is a list of what you will need before starting:

-- A Ledger Nano S or a Ledger Nano X.
+- A Ledger Nano X or Nano S plus (recommended for Polkadot Ledger App space requirements.
+The Ledger Nano S has limited memory and is no longer produced).
-- The latest firmware installed (at the time of writing this is 1.6.1 on the Nano S, and 1.2.4-4 on the Nano X).
+- The latest firmware of the Polkadot Ledger App installed (always check for updates in Ledger Live under the "Manager" tab, you will need to allow access with your nano).
 - Ledger Live is installed and at version 2.1 or newer (see settings -> about to find out if you're up to date).
 - A Chromium-based web browser is installed that you can use to access [Polkadot-JS Apps][].